Python-Test-Engineer/evaluating-ai-agents/docs/evaluation/llm_ml_nlp_jury.md

 # Jury

-We can have a panel of judges to create a final decision in one of many wasy or use a Final Judge that reviews all the opinions of judges and forms a final decision.
+We can have a panel of judges to create a final decision in one of many ways or use a Final Judge that reviews all the opinions of judges and forms a final decision.

 We can use ML and NLP as judges and not just LLMs.